SiriDB/siridb-admin/README.md

   -d, --db-name=DB-NAME        Database name.
 (Must be at least 2 and at most 20 characters.
 Fist
                                character must be a letter.
 Last character must be a letter or number.
                                In between letters, numbers, hyphen and underscores are allowed) -t, --time-precision="ms"    Time precision for the new database.
+Supported time precessions are s (second), ms (millisecond), us (microsecond) and ns (nanosecond).
+                               This value cannot be changed once the database is created.
   -b, --buffer-size=1024       Buffer size for the new database.
+Each series uses a buffer space in
+                               both memory and disk before points are actually written to shards.
+                               This value cannot be changed once the database is created.
   -N, --duration-num="1w"      Number duration for the new database.
+Points are written to shards and
+                               each shard has points for a specific time range.
+The size or time window can be chosen but not changed once the database is created.
+For
+                               example: the value '1w' will create shards holding points for 1 week.
+                               This value cannot be changed once the database is created.
   -L, --duration-log="1d"      Log duration for the new database.
+Like numeric duration but then for
+                               log values.
+At the moment log values are not supported by SiriDB but this will be implemented in a future release.
+                               This value cannot be changed once the database is created.

 ```
 For example: